mikedelgaudio/tipsy/README.md

 - [ ] Handle scenario where recalculate is called twice when total is updated
 - [ ] Disallow the removal of all products for a person
 - [ ] Error toast when there is syntax error in prices / useRef on warnToasts rather than clearing
-- [ ] Auto save from edit mode when user clicks out or away from focused box

 ### Future ideas

 - [ ] Add warning modal when user is clicks the 'Reset' button